// methodology and sources

 Alberta Heritage Savings Trust Fund assets under management as of December 31, 2024: $31.9 billion (market value).

-Bitcoin DCA scenarios
+Bitcoin allocation scenarios

 BTC/CAD price data